W.D. & H.O. Wills

 1999 Hartcliffe factory demolished.
 (2009) The site is now a large retail park and the structure of the 'listed' office building has been converted into flats.

-Note: The 2009 equivalent values of the Company were calculated using the Economic History Services site (based upon the estimated RPI) at http://eh.net/hmit/ .
-DAN
+Note: These 2009 equivalent values of the Company were calculated using the Economic History Services site (based upon the estimated RPI) no longer available.
+(DAN 2020)

 Old trademarks of some of the Companies which became part of the Imperial Tobacco Company